-^{}Program fees are subject to change based on current AOTA membership costs along with the price of software packages (Complio, Typhon, Simucase).
+^{}Program fees are allocated toward AOTA student membership, Complio, Typhon, Simucase, and lab supplies.

-Total program cost: \$81,105
+Total program cost: \$101,025

 Financial Aid

 Trine University does not offer scholarships for graduate students in the OTD program.
 There are federal and private loan opportunities for which you may be eligible.
 To determine federal loan eligibility, you can complete the FAFSA at https://fafsa.gov.
 If you have any financial aid questions, you are encouraged to contact the Trine University Financial Aid office at (260) 665-4863.
 Hours are Monday-Friday, 8 a.m.-5 p.m.
 Financial Aid counselors can also be reached at onlinefinaid@trine.edu.